ammarhakim/gkylgpuhack/README.md

 - linearSolvers: Useful resources for solving linear problems on GPUs.

+- reductions: Examples and info on performing reductions on GPUs.

 # Links to useful GPU tutorials and papers

 - See Princeton University [GPU Intro